 Given that Israeli politicians understand Israel’s security situation extremely well, as many are themselves former military commanders or security officials, this also suggests that the Israeli government has been at least somewhat disingenuous with regard to the offers it has extended for a two-state solution in recent decades.
 Unless real trust is formed between Jews and Palestinians, or unless Israeli technology reaches a point wherein geographically-rooted security considerations are finally rendered irrelevant, it seems unlikely that the Israeli leadership would ever remove its military from much of the West Bank.
 It might not even be willing to remove its civilian settler population, as that can double as a security and intelligence force or political bargaining chip in times of crisis.
 The government’s offers to do so during peace talks, therefore, were perhaps never intended to succeed but may instead have been extended mainly in order to placate outside observers like the United States.

 Clearly, then, the Israeli government has made, and continues to make, important mistakes.
 Many of its actions may even be cruel or counterproductive.
 Still, it is worth remembering that the primary motivation for the Israeli occupation of the West Bank is its real, deep, possibly even existential security concerns rather than its religious land claims or nationalistic expansionism.
 The geopolitics of Israelis and Palestinians are simply intertwined now and both must somehow find a way to make the best of a very dangerous — and, especially for the Palestinians, a very tragic — situation.
 Getting God out of politics would be a good start.

-This article originally appeared at Future Economics, July 28, 2015.
+This story originally appeared at Future Economics, July 28, 2015.